Sarah627/Java_miniatures/README.md

 ![method definition](/images/method%20definition.png)

-- The `modifier` and its importance will be metioned in a future chapter (OOP).
+- The `modifier` and its importance will be mentioned in a future chapter (OOP).
 - The `return type`, methods are of two types :
   1. value-returning methods
   2. void methods (return nothing).

 - `Method Name` and `Parameter List` which define the `method signature` -crucial for a future concept 'Overloading'-.
-- The `parameter list` is the variables, objects, arrays,.etc we pass to the method which are used in the processing performed be the method to finish a specific task, paramters actually are optional some methods have empty parameter list.
+- The `parameter list` is the variables, objects, arrays,etc. we pass to the method which are used in the processing performed be the method to finish a specific task, parameters actually are optional some methods have empty parameter list.
 - The `method body` like the other `loop body` the collection of statements which are grouped together to perform one task not for iteration like the loop body.

 - Methods provide a form of abstraction, but what's meant by an abstraction by the way?